microsoft/community-content/S5-Season-of-MCP/Organizer Kit/README.md

 - [ ] Thank **speakers** and participants for their contribution.
 - [ ] Collect **feedback** from participants about their experience.
 [Attendee survey](https://aka.ms/soai/mcp/attendeesurvey)
-- [ ] We kindly ask you to share a feedback about the content and GitHub Copilot experience during the workshop, including challenges, suggestions for more labs, and any other feedback you may have.
+- [ ] We kindly ask you to share a feedback about the content and Season of AI experience during the workshop, including challenges, suggestions for more labs, and any other feedback you may have.
 This will help us improve the content for future events.
 [Organizer survey](https://aka.ms/soai/mcp/organizersurvey)